How to Process Ingredients for Carp Bait

 The physical role may not be.

-Grinding an ingredient more finely can increase exposed surface area, but that does not make insoluble material chemically soluble.
+Grinding an ingredient more finely can increase exposed surface area, but it does not make insoluble material chemically soluble.

 Similarly: